 The Maryland MCSAP is comprised of the Motor Carrier Division (MCD) of the Maryland State Highway Administration (SHA), four State enforcement agencies and twenty-two local enforcement agencies.
 The MCD has been designated as the lead agency to coordinate the efforts of data analysis, enforcement, and industry and safety groups.
 The MCD is responsible for writing, managing and monitoring federal grants and for the management of the MCSAP.
 Additional duties include compiling the annual Size and Weight Enforcement Plan/Certification, the annual Commercial Vehicle Safety Plan (CVSP), and the CMV emphasis area of the Maryland Strategic Highway Safety Plan.
 The MCD is responsible for uploading all CMV crashes to SAFETYNET.
 There are seven positions in the Motor Carrier Division with various MCSAP responsibilities.
 Two MCD personnel are retired law enforcement and have maintained their MCSAP certification to conduct inspections.
 In addition to daily duties, they are available to answer MCSAP related questions, conduct training sessions and are a valuable resource due to their many years of MCSAP experience.
 The Commercial Vehicle Enforcement Division (CVED) of the Maryland State Police (MSP) is the lead enforcement agency for commercial vehicle safety in Maryland with a current (as of June, 2020) force of 140 MCSAP certified inspectors (sworn & civilian) and cadets.
 Additional troopers (47 total), many past members of CVED, assigned to barracks across the state maintain their MCSAP certification and conduct safety inspections as part of their daily patrol duties, giving the MSP an overall count of 187 MCSAP certified inspectors (a slight decrease over last year).
-Within CVED, sworn police officers and civilian inspections, enforcing fuel tax regulations, conducting post-crash investigations and giving numerous safety presentations throughout the state.
+Within CVED, sworn police officers and civilian inspections at 10 fixed Truck Weigh and Inspections Stations (TWIS) and on roving patrols throughout the State monitor vehicle safety by performing inspections, enforcing fuel tax regulations, conducting post-crash investigations and giving numerous safety presentations throughout the state.

-For FFY21, the State made the following update to the multi-year eCVSP paragraph above:
+For FFY22, the State made the following update to the multi-year eCVSP paragraph above:

-Updated the number of local enforcement agencies from twenty-five (FFY20) to twenty-two (FFY21) Updated the number of Maryland State Police certified inspectors from 150 (FFY20) to 140 (FFY21) Updated the number of additional certified troopers from 45 (FFY20) to 47 (FFY21) Updated the total number of MSP MCSAP inspectors from 195 (FFY20) to 187 (FFY21)
+Updated the number of local enforcement agencies from twenty-five (FFY20) to twenty-two (FFY22) Updated the number of Maryland State Police certified inspectors from 150 (FFY20) to 129 (FFY22) Updated the number of additional certified troopers from 45 (FFY20) to 53 (FFY22) Updated the total number of MSP MCSAP inspectors from 195 (FFY20) to 182 (FFY22)

 As of June, 2020, six personnel within the CVED "ACES" Unit are cross-trained to perform "Compliance Safety & Accountability (CSA)" investigations and New Entrant Safety Audits on a full-time basis.
 A supervisor oversees the unit and is responsible for monitoring the completion of CSA investigations and New Entrant audits.
 While the supervisor is certified to conduct safety inspections, New Entrant Audits and Preventive Maintenance Audits, the supervisor is not currently certified to conduct CSA investigations.
-One additional CVED inspector is trained to conduct CSA investigations on a part-time basis.
+One additional CVED inspector is trained to conduct New Entrant audits on a part-time basis.
 Eight additional inspectors are trained to conduct New Entrant audits on a part-time basis (7 CVED, 1 MDE).
-Last year, three inspectors were trained to conduct CSA investigations and New Entrant Safety Audits were funded through a combination of State funds and the MCSAP Basic grant.
+Last year, three inspectors were trained to conduct CSA investigations and New Entrant Safety audits.
+Personnel performing New Entrant Safety Audits were funded through a combination of State funds and the MCSAP Basic grant.
 Maryland provides approximately 80% of the costs for Maryland inspectors to perform the New Entry Safety Audits conducted each year.
 Through the first three quarters of FFY20, Maryland has conducted over 630 New Entrant audits (source: 24-1 program/ACES Unit).
 The in-terminal procedures allow our inspectors the opportunity to review documents and vehicles that they will never see at roadside.

-For FFY21, the State made the following update to the multi-year eCVSP paragraph above:
+For FFY22, the State made the following update to the multi-year eCVSP paragraph above: